RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

   @RH(gagan @⁨RH(Rohan )⁩ and  @⁨RH(Sagerpanwar)⁩.

 - 17th June 2020
-> ResetHacker launches the medium publication for IT sector and Gaurav Yadav Published his 1st blog Basic of ×86 architecture.
+> ResetHacker launches the **medium publication** for community people and Gaurav Yadav Published his 1st blog Basic of ×86 architecture.

-> Resetdevelopers Team created a rough structure of resethacker.com .Kudos to team members Altaf, Harsh and gaurav.
+> Resetdevelopers dept. created a rough structure of resethacker.com .Kudos to team members Altaf, Harsh and gaurav.

 - 14th June 2020
-> ResetHacker Launches a mini CTF series called "Let's play CTF" with creators CyberKnight and moderator Smile_Hacker to promote CTF.
+> ResetHacker Launches a **mini CTF series** called "Let's play CTF" with creators CyberKnight and moderator Smile_Hacker to promote CTF.

-> ResetDeveloper team minimising the programming language for the websites and it's types either the dynamic or static.
+> ResetDeveloper Dept. finalising the websites and it's types either the dynamic or static.

 - 12 June 2020
-> ResetHacker Celebrates the 5k on Instagram by going live with team members Cryptonic07, Walled, Harsh and Gaurav Singh.
+> ResetHacker Celebrates the 5k on Instagram with live conversation and team appears on live Cryptonic07, Walled, Harsh Sangvi, Gaurav Singh.

 -11th June 2020
-> ResetHacker Launches the two departments 1.)
+> ResetHacker Launches it's departments **1.)
 ResetDeveloper department with 10+ Developers and 2.)
-ResetHacker.CCID with 7+ Cybercrime investigators.
+ResetHacker.CCID with 7+ Cybercrime investigators.**

 - 25th May 2020
-> ResetHacker team RyukSec (CTF leader) published his 1st recorded tools tutorials videos on ResetHacker Youtube.
+> ResetHacker team RyukSec (CTF leader) published his tools tutorials video on ResetHacker Youtube.

 -19th May 2020
-> ResetHacker team Smile_Hacker(Bug Hunter) recorded Hacking tool tutorials for ResetHacker Youtube.
+> ResetHacker team Smile_Hacker(Bug Hunter) his tool tutorial video on ResetHacker Youtube.

 > 11th May 2020
-- ResetHacker officially launched ResetHacker community and Youtube channel.
+- ResetHacker officially launched **ResetHacker Community** with Vikram and Youtube channel.

 - 10th May 2020
-> ResetHacker launched a weekly interview series called The ResetHacker Show with host cryptonic07, Tushar baweja, Gaurav Singh and moderator encryption.
+> ResetHacker launched a weekly interview series called The ResetHacker Show with host cryptonic07, Tushar baweja, Gaurav Singh and moderator encryptor.

 > The guests appeared on the ResetHacker show are Aditya shende, Harsh Bothra, Ashish Kunwar, Kishan Choudhary, Udit Bhadaurai, Mr Hacker, Aakash Sharma, Mayank Bharti, that faceless coder, Rupendra Bauhtey and Tushar Baweja.